WongSaang/chatgpt-ui/README.md

   backend-wsgi-server:
     image: wongsaang/chatgpt-ui-wsgi-server:latest
     environment:
+      - APP_DOMAIN=${APP_DOMAIN:-localhost:9000} # CSRF whitelist，Add the address of your chatgpt-ui-web-server here, default is localhost:9000
-      #      - DB_URL=postgres://postgres:postgrespw@localhost:49153/chatgpt # If this parameter is not set, the built-in Sqlite will be used by default.
+      #- DB_URL=postgres://postgres:postgrespw@localhost:49153/chatgpt # If this parameter is not set, the built-in Sqlite will be used by default.
 It should be noted that if you do not connect to an external database, the data will be lost after the container is destroyed.
+      #- OPENAI_API_PROXY=https://openai.proxy.com # If you are in China, you can use the proxy provided by the author to speed up the connection to the OpenAI API.
+If you do not need to use the proxy, you can delete this parameter.
       - DJANGO_SUPERUSER_USERNAME=admin # default superuser name
       - DJANGO_SUPERUSER_PASSWORD=password # default superuser password
       - DJANGO_SUPERUSER_EMAIL=admin@example.com # default superuser email
+      # If you want to use the email verification function, you need to configure the following parameters
+    #      - EMAIL_HOST=SMTP server address
+    #      - EMAIL_PORT=SMTP server port
+    #      - EMAIL_HOST_USER=
+    #      - EMAIL_HOST_PASSWORD=
+    #      - EMAIL_USE_TLS=True
     ports:
       - '8000:8000'
     networks: